jmlmx/wk10-practical-hw/README.md

 Inside your models folder add an item.js file this will be the file that holds your schema for how data is formatted in your database.

-The Schema should look like:
+The Schema should look something like:
 <pre>
 const mongoose = require("mongoose")